kunalarora0930/network-programming-codes-est/README.md

 # !!
 Cheating is unethical
-This is not intended to be used for unethical activities, including cheating, unauthorized access, or any form of academic dishonesty.
+This repository is not intended to be used for unethical activities, including cheating or any form of academic dishonesty.
 Respect academic integrity and the policies of your educational institution.😌

 ## Todo-